earthboundkid/flowmatic/README.md

 ## How it works

 ### Execute heterogenous tasks
 One problem that workgroup solves is managing the execution of multiple tasks in parallel that are independent of each other.
 For example, let's say you want to send data to three different downstream APIs.
 If any of the sends fail, you want to return an error.
-With traditional Go concurrency, this can quickly become complex and difficult to manage, with Goroutines, channels, and sync.WaitGroups to keep track of.
+With traditional Go concurrency, this can quickly become complex and difficult to manage, with Goroutines, channels, and `sync.WaitGroup`s to keep track of.
 Workgroup makes it simple.

-To execute heterogenous tasks with a set number of workers, just use `workgroup.Do`:
+To execute heterogenous tasks, just use `workgroup.Do`:

 <table>
 <tr>